GSA/digitalgov.gov/content/news/2022/11/2022-11-25-making-impact-at-scale-software-engineering-in-the-federal-government.md

 {{< box >}} **Join Us**

 Having a career as a technologist in government is a rewarding experience!
-If you’re interested in joining us, check out the [U.S. Digital Corps](https://digitalcorps.gsa.gov/) for early-career opportunities (applications are open until **November 30, 2022**).
-For more mid- and senior-level technologists, [Join GSA’s Technology Transformation Services](https://join.tts.gsa.gov/).
+If you’re interested in joining us, check out the [U.S. Digital Corps](https://digitalcorps.gsa.gov/) for early-career opportunities.
+Applications are open until **November 30, 2022**.

+For more mid- and senior-level technologists, [join GSA’s Technology Transformation Services](https://join.tts.gsa.gov/).
 {{< /box >}}